fontforge/designwithfontforge.com/en-US/The_Final_Output_Generating_Font_Files.md

 As is the case with version numbers, it is helpful in the long run for you to make log entries for each revision.
 Go to the "FONTLOG" tab and write a brief sentence or two explaining what changes if any have gone into the revision that you are building for release.
 If this is your initial log entry, you should also describe your font and its purpose in a sentence or two.

 Fonts, like all creative works, need to have a license, so users will know what they are and are not allowed to do.
-FontForge has a button in the "TTF Nmes" tab labeled "Add SIL Open Font License."
-The Open Font License (OFL) is a font license designed to allow you to share your font with the public with very few restrictions on how where it is used, while still protecting you as the designer from having others take credit for your work or creative derivatives of your font that wil be confused for the original.
+FontForge has a button in the "TTF Nmes" tab labelled "Add SIL Open Font License."
+The Open Font License (OFL) is a font license designed to allow you to share your font with the public with very few restrictions on how where it is used, while still protecting you as the designer from having others take credit for your work or creative derivatives of your font that will be confused for the original.
 Clicking the button will add "License" and "License URL" strings to the TTF Names metadata.
 If you have another license you would prefer to use instead of the OFL, enter it in the "License" field instead.

 <img src="images/metadata.png" alt="">